Soviet Union

 The newly arrived pilots were distributed among the eskadrilyas of the 70 IAP (100 SAB) and 22 IAP (23 SAB).
 Stepanov took command of the 4th Eskadrilya of the 22 IAP (I-152s).
 22 IAP had been the second regiment arriving in Mongolia and in July 56 IAP arrived equipped with a mix of I-16s and I-153s.

 One of the reasons to the Soviet weakness against 11 and 24 Sentais of the JAAF in May had been that most of the higher commanders in Soviet regiments based in Mongolia and Far-East Military District had been relived form their posts and arrested by NKVD during the 1937-1939 purges period.
 One example was the staff of 22 IAP, which during the transport to the front in Mongolia in May 1939 got their commanders down to the eskadrilyas commanders arrested.
-A second weakness was the the Polikarpov I-152s, which was inferior to the JAAFs Ki-27s.
+A second weakness was the Polikarpov I-15bis, which was inferior to the JAAFs Ki-27s.

-During the afternoon on 22 June, 49 I-152 and 56 I-16s from 22 and 70 IAPs crossed the border at Amkuro, south-east of Kanjur, and the 2nd chutai of the 24th Sentai took off to intercept, followed by the 1st chutai.
+The Japanese reported that Soviet fighters crossed the border at Amkuro, south-east of Kanjur, and the 2nd chutai of the 24th Sentai took off to intercept, followed by the 1st chutai.
 The 2nd chutai encountered a reported 60 fighters and in the ensuing combat claimed 18 shot down for the loss of four; including the CO Captain Shigenobu Morimoto (Class 42), Sergeant Major Yoshio Yoshino (NCO67), Sergeant Major Kunizo Ishizuka (NCO73), which all three were killed and Sergeant Major Yotutaka Miyajima (NCO54) who was taken POW.
 A fifth fighter force-landed and the pilot returned later.
 Meanwhile, the 1st chutai joined the combat somewhat later, claiming six more victories.

-An hour later, there was another alarm and the 1st chutai took off again, engaging ten plus I-152 and a similar number of I-16s.
+An hour later, there was another alarm and the 1st chutai took off again, engaging ten plus I-15bis and a similar number of I-16s.
 The 2nd chutai had followed, and at once entered the fight, the 24th Sentai’s units together claiming 25 further victories, this time without loss.
 It seems that eight probables were also claimed.

 During the second engagement, Captain Saiji Kani (leader of the 1st chutai) claimed five victories and later described the combat:

 "How many enemy aircraft there were; but we have the courage, like eagles pursuing swallows, and overwhelmed the enemy.
 About 5.30 pm I spotted 25-26 more flying at about 2,000 metres - on the first pass one was going down in flames, and one by one others went down in the same way - more new enemy aircraft appeared and entered the battle - they were all around - we left the area of fighting and returned.
-There were many hits in the wings and tail of my aircraft."First Lieutenant Shoichi Suzuki of the 1st chutai claimed five victories during the day, but was hit and wounded in his right wrist.
+There were many hits in the wings and tail of my aircraft."1st Lieutenant Shoichi Suzuki of the 1st chutai claimed five victories during the day but was hit and wounded in his right wrist.
 Attempting to head for home, he was chased persistently by three Soviet fighters, so turning on these, he shot down all three to bring his total for the day to eight.
 He was hospitalized next month after this combat.

 In July 56 IAP arrived equipped with a mix of I-16s and I-153s.